 - Voice and Tone: Define your voice.
 Are you sarcastic?
 Funny?
 Business-like and formal?
 Are you using a similar voice and tone across each of your channels?

 - Visually: Pay close attention to colors, shapes, and font choices.
-Make sure that it is resonating with what your brand believes in.
+Make sure that it is resonating with your brand.

-Once you’ve established your unique brand and defined your values, it’s time to start attracting your ideal clients.
+Once you’ve established your unique brand and defined your values, it’s time to start figuring out how to attract your ideal client.

-Your website is arguably the most crucial vehicle to showcase your brand and pull in new clients.
-Here, you can display all of the elements of your brand, including what you have to offer, your values, vision, and personality.
+Your website is arguably the most crucial vehicle for showcasing your brand and pull in new clients.
+Here, you can display all of the elements of your brand, including what you have to offer, your values, your vision, and your personality.

-Along with having a visually appealing and informative website, it’s also a great way to showcase your best work.
+In addition to having a visually appealing and informative website for the sake of showing your professionalism and credibility, it’s also a great way to showcase your best work.
 Rather than showcasing all of your work, think about showcasing the type of work that aligns with the type of client you’d like to attract.
 Doing so will have your visitors understand your unique style and will help them determine if you’re the right fit for them.

 Social media is a critical tool for finding and attracting your ideal client.
 Consider these stats:

-With so many people using social media to consumer information, using the platforms to get your company’s message across is imperative.
+With so many people using social media to consume information, using the platforms to get your company’s message across is imperative.

-The more your ideal clients get exposed to the brand, the more likely they are to follow it.
-That’s why you should find out where your customers spend most of their time and then persistently interact with them in order to build a relationship with them.
+The more your ideal clients get exposed to your brand, the more likely they are to follow it.
+That’s why you should find out where your customers spend most of their time and then persistently interact with them there in order to build a relationship with them.